JJ/hoborg/text/text.md

 What's bad about crooked officials is that they can bend two or three different ways.
-And this Boris was taking too long to wire a request to Tallahassee and get it back.
+And this Boris was taking too long to wire a request to Tampa and get it back.
 The clerk and the secretary kept looking at me with that look of "You don't belong here" which I tried hard not to return.
 And this was starting to look like a situation in which I would have to fight my way out.

-So to avoid their gaze I started to look around.
+Thus to avoid their gaze I started to look around.
 In the walls of the office hanged posters of announcements and features.
 "The Mighty Mechanical Man" featured what looked like a guy sheathed in gold foil lifting an elephant.
 "The Human Radio Receiver" was on another poster, dressed like a sailor for no reason and with a